gambjonny/urrepo/README.md

 - Uses **Vitest 3**, which includes **first-class support for monorepos**.
 - Each package should have its own **vitest.config.ts** file.
-- Use `defineProject` instead of `defineConfig` to avoid workspace conflicts.

 ### Volta